inc2734/mw-wp-form/readme.txt

 = 1.7.2 =
 * Added   : Add API to get the data for mail.
-* Added   : Add setting of response status in contact data saved.
+* Added   : Add setting of response status in saved contact data.
 * Added   : Add response status and memo in csv.
+* Changed : WordPress 3.7 higher is required.

 = 1.7.1 =
 * Bug fix : Fixed a bug that MW WP Form's shortcodes doesn't parse in the nested shortcode.